Coffeyville teen charged in deadly drive-by shooting

 INDEPENDENCE, Kan.
 (AP) – Charges have been filed in connection to the shooting death of a woman in southeast Kansas.

-Benjamin Mason, 18-years-old, is charged with first-degree murder in the shooting death of Kimberly Meeks.
+Benjamin Mason, 18, is charged with first-degree murder in the shooting death of Kimberly Meeks.

 LATEST STORIES: